 Day Tour: You can also prefer to go on a guided day excursion from Marrakech to Essaouira.
 The advantages of such tours is that you’ll travel by private transport and learn about the rich cultural mixture that has influenced the city’s architecture while walking in the medina of Essaouira with a guide.
-You’ll have time to relax on the beach and some tours also offer a visit to local women’s cooperatives that make argan oil.Read more about the Essaouira
+You’ll have time to relax on the beach and some tours also offer a visit to local women’s cooperatives that make argan oil.Read in our Essaouira Travel Guide

 Day Trip To Casablanca from Marrakech

 Let’s face it, Casablanca is a very busy city and probably nowhere as quiet and romantic as Essaouira.
 If you would have just a few weeks to spend in Morocco, it’s not necessarily a city I would recommend.

 If you’re in Morocco for a while, however, it could definitely be worth spending some time in this city and then heading back to Marrakech or continuing north towards Rabat or Tangier.
 Casablanca is a city that has been featured in many movies and it has a fascinating history.
 It’s a great place to see how modern Morocco mixes with centuries of traditions and architecture.